bill-hewitt/Python-Solana-NFT-Snapshot/README.md

 # TODO
 - Add statistical rarity analysis of a particular ID as command, and then add to snapshot for all tokens
+- Wallet watcher?
+- Resolve out wallets of NFTs listed on exchanges